 I’d recommend the K 340’s for both casual listening and athletic activity.
 The device’s excellent in-line volume slider makes volume control a breeze, and actually sort of fun.
 Perfect for biking or working out at the gym.
 Since they don’t block out every nuance of background noise, they are perfect for mountain biking, as you’ll always hear approaching bears and mountain lions.

-The K 450 over the ear headphones ($189.95) succeeded in being both above-average and underwhelming at the same time, if that makes any sense.
+The ($189.95) succeeded in being both above-average and underwhelming at the same time, if that makes any sense.
 While every level from pretty low-lows to the screechy highs sounded decent, none of the levels sound spectacular.

 The phones themselves are very comfortable with a generous application of padding.
 But the sound is the true winner here.
 Even if none of the levels particularly stand out the 450’s were extremely listenable, rivaling that of my current noise canceling over-the-ear Bose pair.
 And the design is certainly better than the Bose.